TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Deploy-B1Appliance.md

 ```

 ### -JoinToken
-The Join Token for registration of the BloxOneDDI Host into the Cloud Services Portal
+The Join Token for registration of the NIOS-X Host into the Cloud Services Portal

 ```yaml
 Type: String